Mastersam07/otrek/README.md

 # otrek

-A C-Walking Application In Flutter
+A Co-Walking Application In Flutter

 ## Getting Started